 Born in Jamaica, with Russian ancestry, Andrew Gourlay grew up in the Bahamas, Philippines, Japan and England.
 A trombonist and pianist by training, he studied conducting at the Royal College of Music, where he prepared Bruckner symphonies for Bernard Haitink and Mozart symphonies for Sir Roger Norrington.
 He was selected by Gramophone magazine as their ‘One to Watch’, and by BBC Music Magazine as their ‘Rising Star: great artists of tomorrow’.

-Andrew Gourlay took up the position of Music Director of the Orquesta Sinfonica de Castilla y León in Valladolid in January 2016, where he has been Principal Guest Conductor since the 2014/15 season.
+Andrew Gourlay took up the position of Music Director of the Orquesta Sinfonica de Castilla y León in Valladolid in January 2016, where he has been Principal Guest Conductor since the 2014/15 season, and will celebrate the orchestra’s 25th anniversary in 2016/17.
 He won First Prize at the 2010 Cadaques International Conducting Competition, securing concerts with 29 orchestras around the world.
 For the next two years he was Assistant Conductor to Sir Mark Elder and the Hallé Orchestra.

 Recent and future guest engagements include conducting the Philharmonia, the BBC orchestras, RLPO, Hallé, CBSO, Opera North, RTÉ Symphony, Ulster Orchestra, Melbourne Symphony, Auckland Philharmonia, Rotterdam Philharmonic, Royal Flemish Philharmonic, Stavanger Symphony, Orchestre National Bordeaux Aquitaine, Orquesta Sinfonica de Chile, orchestras throughout Spain and the London Sinfonietta at the BBC Proms.
 He will make his US debut in 2016/17 with the San Diego Symphony Orchestra.

 Operatic engagements have included the UK premiere of Luca Francesoni’s Quartett for the Royal Opera House.
 He has conducted Rusalka and La Tragédie de Carmen for English Touring Opera, and The Marriage of Figaro at the Benjamin Britten International Opera School.
 He has worked as Assistant Conductor for Glyndebourne Festival Opera.
 In 2015 he conducted Tippett’s The Ice Break to great critical acclaim in a new production by Graham Vick for Birmingham Opera Company and the CBSO.